piyushrpt/PFA2RDAgeometry/README.md

 # PFA2RDAgeometry

 Demonstration of using a Range-Doppler geometry engine (isce3) to precisely simulate Polar Format geometry for Staring Spotlight data (sarpy).
+A short technical note related to this work can be found [here](https://arxiv.org/abs/2503.07889).

 ## Requirements